SillyTavern/SillyTavern-Docs/Usage/faq.md

 * It will keep your chat history with a character, allowing you to resume at any time, start a new chat, review old chats, etc
 * In the background, it does the needful to prepare the AI for your character roleplay.
 Specifically, it will send a system prompt (instructions for the AI) that primes the AI to follow certain rules that make for a good chat session.
 Optionally, it can also try to allow the roleplay to go into an "adult" direction.

-## Tell me more about AI models and how they might differ?
+## Tell me more about AI models and how they might differ

 When you chat with a fictional character, SillyTavern doesn't generate the AI's responses.
 It's just a middle-man that you must connect to an AI system so it can ask it to generate the response.
 There are quite a few systems available to use, and the quality varies.